Camas, Washington: History

 Officially incorporated on June 18, 1906, the city is named after the camas lily, a plant with an onion-like bulb prized by Native Americans.
 A paper mill was first established in the city in 1883 with the support of Henry Pittock, a wealthy entrepreneur from England who had settled in Portland, Oregon, where he published The Oregonian.
-At the west end of downtown Camas is the large Georgia-Pacific paper mill from which the high school teams get their name, "the Papermakers".
+As of 2026, it has been in continuous operation for more than 140 years.
+At the west end of downtown Camas is the large Georgia-Pacific paper mill from which Camas High School sports teams get their name, "the Papermakers".

 By 1971, there had been four attempts to merge Camas and Washougal that were denied by voters.

 Mill history

 Pittock's LaCamas Colony bought 2,600 acres in 1883, forming the Columbia River Paper Company the following year to begin production in 1885, before merging with Oregon City's Crown Paper Company to form Crown Columbia Paper in 1905.
 After converting from steam to electricity in 1913, Crown merged with Willamette Paper in 1914 and then with Zellerbach Paper in 1928.
 Crown Zellerbach became the largest paper manufacturer on the west coast and the Camas mill the largest of its type in the world.

 During World War II, the Camas mill temporarily manufactured parts and components for US Naval vessels produced at the nearby Kaiser Shipyards.
 In 1950, the Camas mill was the first factory to produce folded paper napkins.
 "Crown Z" was the area's biggest employer in 1971, with 2,643 of approximately 3,700 Clark County paper mill workers.
 In 1986, Crown Zellerbach was absorbed by James River Corporation; after further mergers with the Fort Howard Paper Company in 1997 and Georgia-Pacific in 2000, Koch Industries acquired Georgia-Pacific and the Camas mill in 2005.
 In 2018, Koch announced plans to lay off approximately 200–300 workers, shutting down all equipment related to communications paper, fine paper conversion and pulping operations.

 Historically, the commercial base of the city was almost entirely the paper mill; In recent years, however, the diversity of industries in and near Camas has been enhanced considerably by the influx of several high-tech, white-collar companies.
 These include Hewlett-Packard, Linear Technology, WaferTech and Underwriters Laboratories.

+As of 2026, plans to demolish the mill have proceeded, and work is expected to finish by 2027.
+The area is expected to become a waterfront on the Camas Slough (Small offshoot of the Columbia River) and will be an expansion to the already existing Downtown District.